mushishi78/consequence/README.md

 ### Option

 A Option Monad only applies a method if it's value is not nil, otherwise it ignores them.
-This prevent MissingMethod errors from methods trying to be applied to nil.
+This prevents MissingMethod errors from methods trying to be applied to nil.

 ### Others to be implemented shortly.